krsunny/cron_job/README.md

 env EDITOR=nano crontab -e (use any editor)

 30 * * * *  cd ~/users/apple/sportskeeda && ./a.sh (set the time to 30 minutes)

+it is giving data in the required format